Predicting the outputs of finite deep neural networks trained with noisy gradients: Numerical experiments

 To test the above conjecture we trained, according to our protocol, a CNN with six convolutional layers and two fully connected layers on CIFAR10, and used CNN-VEC for the readout.
 We used MSE loss with a one-hot encoding into a $10$ dimensional vector of the categorical label; further details and additional settings are given in App. \ref{App: Numerical experiment details}.
 Fig. \ref{fig: MSE vs. width} demonstrates that, using our training protocol, a finite CNN can outperform its corresponding GP and approaches its GP as the number of channels increases.
 This phenomenon was observed in previous studies under realistic training settings \citep{Novak2018}, and here we show that it appears also under our training protocol.
 We note that a similar yet more pronounced trend in performance appears here also when one considers the averaged MSE loss rather the the MSE loss of the average outputs.
+Last, we comment that our analysis has focused on the simplest case with no pooling.
+It is an interesting open question if finite-width corrections improve performance for CNN architectures that include pooling.